raffy909/audiofix/README.md

 # audiofix
-service to switch between headphones and speakers for Fire HD 8 2017
+service that switch between headphones and speakers for Fire HD 8 2017